mthimma/scib/scib_install.md

 if(!require(scib)) install_github("mthimma/scib")
 ```

 # Step 2: Install packages in conda environment for Windows OS

+You can execute the following commands in R:

 ``` r
 if( !file.exists(conda_binary()) ) install_miniconda()